-Here’s an excellent recipe for encouraging flavor and sweetness from any tomatoes, even ones that are less-than-ideal, using a technique called making a confit.
-The slow roasting with olive oil concentrates and sweetens flavors, making ordinary tomatoes boast-worthy.
+Here’s an excellent recipe for encouraging flavor and sweetness from any tomatoes, even ones that are less than ideal, using a French technique called: confit, which means “preserved.”
+The slow roasting with olive oil concentrates and sweetens flavors, making any tomato boast-worthy.

 1. Buy some tomatoes, just about any variety will do.
 2 pounds (1 kg) is a nice amount.

-2. Wash and dry them, then slice them in half.
+2. Wash and dry them, remove the stem ends, then slice them in half.
 Pour enough decent-quality olive oil in a baking dish so that it just covers the bottom of the dish, somewhere between 1/4 cup (60 ml) and 1/3 cup (80 ml) should do.

-3. Sprinkle in coarse salt and freshly-ground black pepper, add a few branches of fresh thyme and/or a few sprigs of rosemary.
+3. Sprinkle in coarse salt and freshly ground black pepper, add a few branches of fresh thyme and/or a few sprigs of rosemary.
 Then line the bottom of the baking dish with the tomatoes, sliced-side down.
-Don't be bashful; it's okay to really pack them in.

 4. Peel and slice 3 or 4 garlic cloves, slice them in half lengthwise and tuck them in the gaps between the tomatoes.
-Sprinkle the tomatoes with a bit more salt and a small sprinkling of sugar (less than 1 teaspoon) and add a few bay leaves.
+Sprinkle the tomatoes with a bit more salt and a small sprinkling of sugar (less than 1/2 teaspoon) and add a few bay leaves, if you'd like.

 5. Bake the tomatoes in a 350 F (180 C) oven until they are soft and cooked throughout (a paring knife should pierce them easily), which should take at least 45 minutes.